18F/unit-testing-node/_pages/components/middleware.md

         checkErrorResponse(errorMessage);
 ```

-Run the test, and verify that the new test passes.
+Run the new test and verify that the it passes.
 Then, add this test, which
 validates the behavior when the GitHub issue request succeeds but adding the
 success reaction to the message fails.
 It is nearly identical to the previous
-one except that `slackClient.addSuccessReaction` produces the failure (notice
+test, except that `slackClient.addSuccessReaction` produces the failure
-`calledOnce.should.be.true`):
+(notice `calledOnce.should.be.true`):

 ```js
     it('should file an issue but fail to add a reaction', function(done) {